eejdoowad/dawoodjee.com/src/blog/dark-mode-sucks.md

   - When in VSCode, if Smart Invert is on, I use my keyboard shortcut to turn it off
   - Everything else is done in my default (light appearance) settings

+- Main problems
+  - Images are inverted and this can ruin photographs, so I have to reset
+  - Contrast of dark colors can still be too low